Version 4, 04 February 2026

 What is the purpose of this document?

-sportscotland is committed to protecting the privacy and security of your personal data.
-This privacy notice describes how we collect and use personal data about you, in accordance with Data Protection legislation.
-This Privacy Notice contains important information about how we collect, manage, use, and protect your personal data.
+sportscotland is committed to protecting the privacy and security of your personal information.
+This privacy notice describes how we collect and use personal information about you, in accordance with UK Data Protection legislation.
+This Privacy Notice contains important information about how we collect, manage, use, and protect your personal information.

 sportscotland Institute of Sport (SIS) provides high performance expertise to sportscotland Supported Athletes (athletes selected by Scottish Governing Bodies (SGBs) and nominated to sportscotland to receive support and assistance from SIS) across Scotland and internationally.
 As part of this support, sportscotland processes and shares “Athlete Performance Data”, including special categories of personal data, in relation to the medical health, wellbeing and performance of the sportscotland Supported Athlete.